oeg-upm/agora-ontos/CONTRIBUTING.md

 ## Ways to Contribute Ontologies

-Ágora is conceived as an open and collaborative ontology catalog, aiming to grow through user contributions of ontologies developed using the Chowlk notation.
-To support different levels of technical expertise, there are multiple ways to contribute to the `agora-ontos` GitHub repository.
+There are multiple ways to contribute to the `agora-ontos` GitHub repository.

 ### 1. GitHub Pull Request (for users familiar with Git)